A large green painting with a figure laying down in the center of the canvas with a black face with paint dripping down in a single line.

 Kelly Lloyd is an interdisciplinary conceptual artist who focuses on issues of representation and knowledge production and prioritizes public-facing collaborative research.
 Her work interchanges humor, denial, and the personal to maintain a level of indeterminacy that destabilizes stock relationships between looking, identifying, and understanding.
 Her current research focuses on interviewing people in the arts sector about their livelihoods.

-Kelly Lloyd received a dual master of fine arts in Painting and Drawing and a master’s in Visual and Critical Studies from SAIC.
+Lloyd received a dual master of fine arts in Painting and Drawing and a master’s in Visual and Critical Studies from SAIC.
 Recent projects include solo exhibitions at the Royal Academy Schools and the Institute for Contemporary Art Baltimore.
 She co-founded HAIR CLUB in 2014 with Suzanne Gold and Michal Lynn Shumate, and works with Eva Duerden and Lou Macnamara in London-based 12ø Collective.

-She has taught at SAIC., Baltimore School for the Arts, Ox-bow, and Humboldt University.
+She has taught at SAIC, Baltimore School for the Arts, Ox-bow, and Humboldt University.
 Lloyd completed the Starr Fellowship at the Royal Academy Schools and is currently studying for her doctoral degree in Practice-Led Fine Art at the Ruskin School of Art and Wadham College, University of Oxford.

 A large textile piece of art with oil painted skins layered on top of fabric using bright colors like purple, blue, red and yellow.